-Some manufacturers would mask their list of ingredients to trick consumers.
-They would either hide potentially harmful chemicals and camouflage them into something that’s vaguer to confuse you.
-Worst case scenario, they wouldn’t even list these toxic ingredients.
+Some manufacturers lie about their list of ingredients to trick consumers.
+They either hide potentially harmful chemicals and camouflage them into something that’s vague to confuse you.
+Worst case scenario, they don’t even list these toxic ingredients.

-Let’s take into consideration on what is inside some of these vitamin supplements.
+Let’s take into consideration what is inside some of these vitamin supplements.

 While supplements aren’t necessarily bad, nutritionists would recommend getting the nutrients that you lack from actual food.
 From the word itself, dye, we already know how vitamins come in a wide range of colors.
 While it’s aesthetically appealing to be ingesting an ocean blue colored pill or a very bright pink one, it doesn’t really offer any benefit to your body.
 It can even cause allergies and behavior problems.
 You might be thinking, “Then, what’s the purpose of the dye?”
 The main purpose of dyes is if a certain medication is exposed to extreme light, temperature, moisture or any other conditions, it can be an indication that certain ingredients in the supplement can be rendered useless or more useful.
 Basically, it is useful to an extent but it doesn’t mean that it’s useful to your body.
 While some dyes can be safer than the other, it might be better to just avoid it all in all.